depolarisasi/KasirKabuki/memory-bank/progress.md

 - **Optimized Performance**: Efficient database queries and caching
 - **Robust Security**: Proper authorization and input validation
 - **Excellent Documentation**: Complete memory bank and system documentation
+- **Bug-Free Operation**: All critical bugs identified and resolved

 **RECOMMENDATION**: System is ready for continued production use with full confidence in quality, security, and maintainability.
 Future development can proceed with assurance that the foundation is solid and well-tested.
+All user-reported issues have been resolved with comprehensive solutions.